FredHutch/s3uploader/README.md

   s3://mybucket/myfile - > inputfile &
 ```

-We've just set up the AWS command to download to the named
+We've just set up the `aws` command to download to the named
 pipe called `inputfile`, and to not time out.
 Nothing will actually
 happen until another process (`mytool` in this case) comes along
 and reads from the other end of the pipe.
 That's why we put